Spotify's Strategy Analysis

 Ensuring platform ubiquity by integrating seamlessly across a vast array of third-party hardware, operating systems, and connected devices.

-Below is a strategy cascade for Spotify Technology S.A.'s strategy that has been formed through an outside-in analysis of publicly available data.
+Below is a strategy cascade for Spotify's strategy that has been formed through an outside-in analysis of publicly available data.
 Scroll down below the graphic to click on the arrows to expand each strategic pillar and see more details:

 Spotify Technology S.A. strategy cascade analysis highlighting Two-Sided Marketplace Expansion and AI-Driven Personalization and Discovery.